2Klasic/kReloaded/README.md

 OpenSSH installed on your device.

-## Guide on downgrading

-Theres a few ways on downgrading but i will show you two good ways to downgrade your device.

-First way on how to downgrade is:

-Install kDFUapp on your device and toggle all of the buttons, if they are all toggles you can press "enter kDFU"

 ## Bundles

 Bundles for iOS 6.1.3 and iOS 8.4.1 can be found above in the bundles folder